-Focuses on assessment and management of cardiac-related emergencies.
-Covers basic dysrhythmia recognition and relates it to overall cardiac patient care.
-Lecture 2 hours.
+Focuses on skills involved in the assessment and management of cardiac-related emergencies as outlined by the National Emergency Medical Service Education Standards (NEMSES) for Paramedics.
+Develops competency in basic dysrhythmia recognition and overall cardiac patient care.
+Laboratory 2 hours.
 Total 2 hours per week.